elewa-academy/Precourse/2-html-css/README.md

 0. Take good notes.
 Be sure to focus on vocabulary!
 1. Follow a tutorial of your choice.
-2. Build a 5+ basic websites with only HTML & CSS (on Glitch).
-Make each one a little different, try to explore the possibilities and your limits.
+2. Build a 5+ basic websites with only HTML & CSS
+  * Host them on Glitch.
+  * Make each one small and different.
+At the beginning you will learn more from a variety of smaller projects than from one large project.
+  * Make lots of mistakes.
+Explore your potential and your limits!